ersilia.core package

 Returns:

-True if the API call was successful, False otherwise.
+True if uploading completed successfully, False otherwise.

 Return type: